Got a hot water cylinder + solar? Here's some hot water hacks.

 Pro Tip: Most homes will need to add a short “boost” period around 5am if morning showers are a priority.
 This could mean ~30% of your hot water energy comes from the grid.
 But that’s no different than using a Catch or a Diverter — if the sun’s not shining, someone’s paying.

 • Life expectancy: A traditional cylinder will often last 20–30 years.
 A heat pump cylinder?
-More like 10–12 years.
-Sometimes 15 if you’re lucky.
+More like 12–15 years.

-• Maths check: The money you save on power often ends up funding the replacement of the heat pump cylinder in year 12–15.
+• Maths check: Most of the money you save on power will end up funding the replacement of the heat pump cylinder in year 12–15.

 • Compatibility issue: Heat pump cylinders can’t use diverters — they need a steady chunk of power, not variable drips.
 That knocks out one of the most effective solar hot water tricks.